yeralin/BehavioralLPs/README.md

 > * Don't be another problem, be part of solution
 > * Deconstruct the problem and find path forward

-**S:** There was a situation where my product team committed to a sudden switch in deliverables with unrealistic timeslines.
+**S:** There was a situation where my product team committed to a sudden switch in deliverables with unrealistic timelines.
 I was asked to pause all ongoing projects in favor of this one which was orthogonal to what we were doing.

 **T:** It involved introducing so called Path to Conversion metric which can be calculated using available traffic data and build a chronological line of exposure events that eventually led to a conversion.
 The timelines were overly aggressive, where we had to deliver this project within next 3 months.
 The good part was that the design was already completed, and I needed to carry out the execution portion of it.